oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ## 2.2 Benefits of Information Models

-A key point in all of the IM definitions and descriptions in the previous section is the ability for the model to represent information with a focus on its _meaning_, and without concern for how that information will be represented.
+A key point in all the IM definitions and descriptions in the previous section is the ability for the model to represent information with a focus on its _meaning_, and without concern for how that information will be represented.
 Focusing on meaning